Itsy Docs

 Sharing the Public Portal

-Once the group reaches the Confirmed stage, click the external link button in the group header to open the portal.
-Share this link with the group contact, who can forward it to participants.
+Flip the Portal toggle in the group header to publish the portal.
+Once published, click the external link button that appears beside it to open the portal, then share the link with the group contact, who can forward it to participants.
+Flip the toggle off to take the portal offline again.

 How It Connects